smarter-sh/community/wg-ai-gateway/charter.md

 (but not working on model serving itself, unless in conjunction with WG Serving).
 In particular, the following is in scope:

-* Providing definitions for networking related AI terms in a Kubernetes context, such as "AI Gateway".
+* Providing definitions for networking related AI terms in a Smarter context, such as "AI Gateway".

-* Defining important use-cases for Kubernetes users, including both single and multi-cluster use cases.
+* Defining important use-cases for Smarter users, including both single and multi-cluster use cases.

-* Determining which common features and capabilities in the "AI Gateway" space need to be covered by Kubernetes standards and APIs according to user and implementation needs.
+* Determining which common features and capabilities in the "AI Gateway" space need to be covered by Smarter standards and APIs according to user and implementation needs.

 * Creating proposals for "AI Gateway" features and capabilities to the